Watch this tutorial video to learn more about address validation and standardization or follow the step-by-step instructions below.

 Option 2: From the Data Maintenance job/filter page – From the Results page, click into ‘Review/Edit’ on any specific record to get into the Review/Edit page.
 Simply click on the Automation dropdown menu and select Start Automation option.
 This will send the entire job into a batch job to sync with the Salesforce records rather than you having to mass update a page at a time.

 Option 3: From the Data Maintenance Filter/Job Dashboard – Click the specific filter’s menu option (3 lines at the top right corner of the filter) that you want to start the address job on.
 To run the job one time, click ‘Start Automation’ and follow the prompts.
 To schedule the job to run regularly (weekly, daily, monthly, etc.), choose the ‘Schedule’ option.
 For more information on Scheduling jobs, please click here.

 Note: There is a report option available to show you which records were run.
 The report will provide you with the Salesforce ID in case you need to get a list of user(s) that were in the job.
 To access the report, click on Reports from the top navigation menu and select the Data Maintenance Report.

-NOTE: If this will be an ongoing job (and not a one time cleanup), you may want to contact our Support Department to obtain an additional install from us (free of charge) that will trigger records that have already been validated to go to a status of ‘not validated’ after the address has been changed within Salesforce.
+NOTE: If this will be an ongoing job (and not a one time cleanup), you will want to contact our Support Department to obtain an additional install from us (free of charge) that will trigger records that have already been validated to go to a status of ‘not validated’ after the address has been changed within Salesforce.
 That way, the records will be picked up again to re-evaluate in a future scan if the address has changed.
 This does require a separate installation.
 It does not happen automatically by default.